Roll20/roll20-api-scripts/Supernotes/README.md

 # Supernotes
-*This was about 25% written by keithcurtis, adapted from code written by the Aaron.*
+*by keithcurtis, based on original code written by the Aaron.*

 This script pulls the contents from a token's GM Notes field and sends them to chat, based on a user-selectable roll template.
 If the token represents a character, you can optionally pull in the Bio or GM notes from the character.
 Options also exist to pull in images referenced by the token or its associated character.
 The user can decide whether to whisper the notes to the GM or broadcast them to all players.
 Finally, there is the option to add a footer to notes whispered to the GM.
 This footer creates a chat button to give the option of sending the notes on to the players.